lianabisuna/revv/README.md

 ## Sections

-A single-page site with 5 sections:
+A single-page app with five sections:
 - Home
 - Features
 - Team